acmdas/das_fieldstones/morefieldstones2019.md

 Sat, 07 Sep 2019

 “If there’s one word that sums up everything that’s gone wrong since the war, it’s Workshop.”—Kingsley Amis

+## Obituary
+Sat, 07 Sep 2019

+“I have never wished a man dead, but I have read some obituaries with great pleasure.”—Mark Twain.

+Robert Mugabe is reported to have died yesterday.